-Michael van Gerwen will be gunning for his fourth PDC World Darts Championship title when the action returns to Ally Pally this winter.
+Michael van Gerwen is gunning for his fourth PDC World Darts Championship title at Ally Pally.

-The Dutchman will hope to flex his muscles in the post-Phil Taylor era and will no doubt have The Power’s stunning 14-title haul in the back of his mind ahead of each annual competition.
+The Dutchman will hope to extend his dominance in the post-Phil Taylor era and will no doubt have The Power’s stunning 14-title haul in the back of his mind during the final of the annual competition.

 RadioTimes.com has rounded up everything you need to know about the 2020 PDC World Darts Championship.